Esshaan-Mahajan/Esshaan-Mahajan/README.md

 - 🔭 I’m proficient in Python,C++,C
 - 🌱 I have good practical and theoretical understanding of ML/DL algorithms
-- 👯 I’m looking to collaborate on any interesting project
+- 👯 I’m looking to collaborate on an interesting project

 ## Contact Me